-The taste of freshly picked peas is one of my favourite things, and the kids absolutely love it too.
+The taste of freshly picked peas is one of my favourite crops, and the kids absolutely love it too.

-Sow seeds from February to June in sunny, well-drained position by making a flat-bottomed trench 2 inches deep, sowing the seeds 3 inches apart.
+Sow seeds from February to June in sunny, well-drained position.
+Make a flat-bottomed trench 2 inches deep, sowing the seeds 3 inches apart.

 In one or two weeks the seedlings should appear, and you can support young plants using large twigs.
 Water them well when the flowering starts, adding mulch around the base to retain moisture.

-When the pods are well filled, they are ready to be picked, and picking them regularly will encourage more pods to grow.
+When the pods are well filled, the crops are ready to be picked, and picking them regularly will encourage more pods to grow.
 Harvest the ones at the bottom of the plant which are the most mature and eat them fresh to make the most of their sweet flavour.

 They are easy to grow from baby onions, which are called sets, which is the quickest way to grow onions.
 Plant them in March to April in a sunny, sheltered spot and give them a feed, you can add some sulphate of potash that will aid the ripening.